Eternal Love (Chinese TV series): Synopsis

+In Eternal Love, the female and male protagonists follow each other across time and space to change their destiny of becoming separated.

 The story begins when Zhe Yan (Ken Chang) brings Bai Qian (Yang Mi), disguised as the male immortal Si Yin, to Kunlun Mountain, where she becomes the God of War, Mo Yuan's 17th disciple and receives the Jade Purity Fan of Kunlun, which becomes her weapon.
 For 20,000 years, Bai Qian (as Si Yin), trains and causes quite some trouble.
 One day, she gets kidnapped by a jealous goddess, Yao Guang, and is then rescued by Mo Yuan.
 Afterwards, she causes trouble again, this time dragging along the 9th disciple, Ling Yu, and getting captured by the Ghost Lord.
 After several weeks of being prisoners, they are finally rescued by Mo Yuan again, and this action provokes Qing Cang to declare war on the Celestial Tribe.
 During this stay in the Ghost Realm, Bai Qian (still as Si Yin) develops feelings for Li Jing, the second prince of the Ghost Tribe.
 Xuan Nü, who has been staying at Kunlun Mountain for a while, also develops feelings for Li Jing, and by using her ability to morph her appearance into Bai Qian's, she seduces Li Jing, which consequently enrages a heartbroken Bai Qian.

 During the war, Bai Qian (still disguised as Si Yin) witnesses the Ghost Tribe breaking into the troop formation, and also witnesses Ling Yu getting killed.
 After a failed attempt to rescue him, Mo Yuan sends away Ling Yu's body back to Kunlun Mountain.
 Qing Cang, the Ghost Lord, then uses the Bell of the East Emperor to try and destroy heaven and earth, and so Mo Yuan sacrifices his spirit in order to stop the bell and seal Qing Cang's spirit in it.
 After seeing Mo Yuan's spiritless body, Bai Qian breaks down into tears.
 The disciples of Kunlun Mountain soon disperse back to their homes and families.